Chapter 42

 “Look, I wasn't even here, I don't know what the hell happened.”

 The officers then began questioning John and his mother.
 “We weren't here either, we just got in the house,” said John.
 Well, that's not what Mrs. Cohen just told us.
 “Excuse me,” said Barbara, “but that woman is a raving lun-a-tic.
 I wouldn't be surprised if that psychopath sent someone over here to destroy our property.
 Do you know how many problems that witch has caused for us over the years?
-Plen-ty, and she acts like anyone who isn't Jewish, has a six by eight foot oven in their house.”
+Plen-ty, and she acts like anyone who isn't Jewish, has a six by eight-foot oven in their house.”

-When the voices faded into the backyard, I made like Houdini in the great escape.
+When the voices faded into the backyard, I made like Houdini in The Great Escape.

 Halfway to the street, I heard a female voice scream, “You - ly-ing - bas-tards!”